SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 :ref:`section_ref_algorithm_DifferentialEvolution` or the
 :ref:`section_ref_algorithm_TabuSearch`.

-This is an optimization method allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, as described in the section for :ref:`section_theory_optimization`.
+This is a mono-objective optimization method, allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, as described in the section for :ref:`section_theory_optimization`.
 The default error function is the augmented weighted least squares function, classically used in data assimilation.